Map existing bus service

 A service area polygon now surrounds each facility (bus stop) point on the map.

-Map with service area polygon and bus stop ooints
+Map with service area polygon and bus stop points

 15. In the Contents pane, right-click Polygons, point to Data, and choose Export Features.

 The Export Features window appears.
-Input Features is set to Polygons.
+The Input Features parameter is set to Polygons.

-Export Features pane with Output Name set to BusServiceAreas
+Export Features pane with Output Feature Class set to BusServiceAreas

 17. Click OK.